gate-sso/cas_gate/README.md

 Installation
 ----

+* Set an environment variable `GateGoogleAuthenticateURI` to https://<gate-sso-server>/profile/authenticate
 * `./doc/deployerConfigContext.xml` is a sample cas-maven-overlay config to enable this plug-in
 * It includes maven-wrapper, so just run './mvnw package' to generate target jar.
 * Then put this jar in cas configuration with package name